alainpereida/neuronix-task-exam/Neuronix.Web/ClientApp/README.md

 ## Environment configuration

-To configure the development environment for the salt-api, follow these steps:
+To configure the development environment for the web, follow these steps:

 - Download and install Node js.
 - Download and install the .Net SDK.